lemuelwebthree/Rwandr/README.md

 and the Real World Asset field of web3.

 Money and cassh we know it is an asset class and it si a very one!
 So I, Lemuel Solomon, officially welcome you to Rwandr: Feel The Money!

+References:

+Inspired by Quicknode and Pandorda.
+Quicknode created an ERC404 tutorial which this project is based upon.
+The unofficial ERC404 EIP was created by Pandora.